hanpari/sovereign/source/02/054_treasure_chest.md

 "Of course."

 "You are strangely inconsistent in your thinking process.
 The space merchants are not to be trusted, remember?
 Anyway, you're running out of time, so stop looking for reassurance.
-If I wanted you dead, I'd never put my back into saving you and Miss Yeubleux.
+If I wanted you dead, I'd never put my back into saving you and Miss Yeuxbleu.
 Now the truth, professor."

 With no guarantee given, Zhutra licked his lips and foreshadowed: "I'll make it quick, Captain Gromov.
 But you should understand the real story may sound a bit vague to you.
 I cannot provide any evidence."